Homomorpheus/Neo-ODE_interactive/.guide/_build/html/_sources/cpp/pyodide.rst.txt

 Pyodide
 =======

-**`This site <https://pyodide.org/en/stable/development/building-and-testing-packages.html#building-and-testing-packages-out-of-tree>`_ is essential.**
+`This site <https://pyodide.org/en/stable/development/building-and-testing-packages.html#building-and-testing-packages-out-of-tree>`_ is essential!
 Under the hood, pyodide uses emscripten.
 Thus, `install the emsdk <https://emscripten.org/docs/getting_started/downloads.html>`_.
-On Linux, do not use your package manager as we will need emscripten to be able to manage it's own version.
+On Linux, do not use your package manager for this - emscripten will need to be able to manage it's own version.
 Add

 .. code:: bash